Thinai Payasam Recipe (Foxtail Millet Payasam)

 - Remove the lid and add coconut milk.
 Cook for 10 minutes.

-- Add jaggery syrup and cardamom powder and mix well.
+- Add the cooled jaggery syrup and cardamom powder and mix well.
 Cook for 3-4 minutes.

 - Add more water if the payasam is thick, and bring to a boil.